 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Oakland Community College undergrads use financial aid to to cover the cost of tuition.
-In 2021, 2,993 of the 26,405 undergrads enrolled received financial aid.
-Oakland Community College meets 42 percent of the demonstrated financial need for undergraduates.
+In 2022, 2,993 of the 26,405 undergrads enrolled received financial aid.
+Oakland Community College meets 42% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $4,548 a year.

 |Most Common Loans for Oakland Community College Students|